Abstract

 WR

-Tricuspid valve replacement using a cryopreserved mitral homograft: surgical technique and initial results
+, et al. Tricuspid valve replacement using a cryopreserved mitral homograft: surgical technique and initial results.

 J Heart Valve Dis